jackknobel/UnrealBuildScripts/Gauntlet/README.md

 	-configuration: Configuration to install/launch.
 Defaults to development
 	-path: Path to a folder with a build, or a folder that contains platform folders with builds in (e.g. /Saved/StagedBuilds)
 	-cmdline: Additional command line arguments to pass to build for when it next launches

+#### Devices.json File

+Example devices.json file that can be used with gauntlet to declare a bunch of devices rather then having to manually pass them over the commandline.